 CAN THE FLU VACCINE BE GIVEN AT THE SAME TIME AS OTHER VACCINES?

 Yes, flu vaccines can be given at the same time as other vaccines.

 DOES THE NASAL SPRAY VACCINE CONTAIN GELATINE?

-Yes, the nasal vaccine contains traces of highly purified porcine gelatine which is used in a range of essential medicines.
+Yes, it contains traces of highly purified porcine gelatine which is also used in a range of essential medicines.